dimuska139/go-email-normalizer/README.md

 [![Mentioned in Awesome Go](https://awesome.re/mentioned-badge.svg)](https://github.com/avelino/awesome-go)

 This is Golang library for providing a canonical representation of email address.
-It allows to prevent multiple signups. `go-email-normalizer` contains some popular providers but you can easy append others.
+It allows to prevent multiple signups. `go-email-normalizer` contains some popular providers but you can easily append others.

 ## Download